NFiuz5/Scrapping_Project_Welcome_to_the_Jungle/README.md

 This directory contains a web scraper for the website welcometothejungle and a processing script for the results of the scraper

-If you want to launch the scraper, all commands are reminded in “Scrapers/COMMANDS.txt”
+If you want to launch the scraper, all commands are reminded in “Scrapers/COMMANDS.txt” You can download the virtual environment by clicking on this link

 -Go to the Scraping directory, in my case on the Desktop